Rockland County Times

-The Rockland County Times is a weekly newspaper published in Rockland County, New York.

-The Rockland County Times began publication in October 1889.
-In 1998 the paper declared bankruptcy and was purchased by Peter Sluys, a former editor of other weekly newspapers.
-The following year, the Rockland County Times was designated one of the official newspapers of Rockland County, for purposes of publication of legal notices and announcements.

-In 2014 The paper was purchased by Dylan Skriloff, its editor.
-In 2020 it was purchased by John and Walter Sanchez, owners of The Queens Ledger / Greenpoint Star Weekly Newspaper Group in New York City.
-They also publish The Wave of Rockaway.
-The broadsheet paid weekly newspaper is published on Thursdays.
-Along with its mail subscriptions it is distributed at 115 locations throughout the county.
-The paper is published from its offices at 119 Main Street Nanuet and in 2022 is the only countywide paid weekly newspaper in Rockland County.
+The Rockland County Times is a weekly newspaper published in Rockland County, New York, and has been in publication since October 1889.
+The broadsheet-paid newspaper is published weekly on Thursdays.
+Along with its mail subscriptions, it is distributed at 115 locations throughout the county.
+The paper is published from its offices at 119 Main Street, in Nanuet, New York.
+As of 2024, it is the only county-wide paid weekly newspaper in Rockland County.

 Robert J. Connor was a former columnist for the Rockland County Times.
 Since 2013, the paper's reporting has been sourced by People, CBS News, and Politico, among others.

+History of ownership

+In 1998, the paper declared bankruptcy and was purchased by Peter Sluys, a former editor of other weekly newspapers, and Armand Miele, the paper's publisher.
+The following year, the Rockland County Times was designated one of the official newspapers of Rockland County, for purposes of publication of legal notices and announcements.

+In 2014, the paper was purchased by Dylan Skriloff, its editor.
+Six years later, in 2020, it was purchased by John and Walter Sanchez, owners of The Queens Ledger / Greenpoint Star Weekly Newspaper Group in New York City, and The Wave of Rockaway.